 The university is a member of the prestigious Big Ten Conference, the oldest collegiate athletic conference in the US.

 Its Kinnick Stadium has a seating capacity of over 70,000.
-The university also has a 215,000 square-foot recreation centre with three indoor pools, a softball complex, a climbing wall and a high adventure challenge course.
+The university also has a 215,000 square-foot recreation center with three indoor pools, a softball complex, a climbing wall and a high adventure challenge course.

 The university was one of the first in the US to award a degree to a woman (in 1873) and to an African American student (in 1879).
-It was the first state university to recognise the Gay, Lesbian, Bisexual, Transgender and Allied Union (in 1970).
+It was the first state university to recognize the Gay, Lesbian, Bisexual, Transgender and Allied Union (in 1970).

 Each year, the university’s Division of Performing Arts stages over 400 dramatic performances, while its art museum houses 14,500 individual works of art.